python-can-define-radio/sdr-course/classroom_activities/039-Multiply-signals-continued.md

 We can't transmit to the osmocom sink unless the data type is blue (complex).

+We're also going to include a slider (a.k.a.
+GUI Range) as recommended in `038`.

-So, copy the previous flowgraph into a new file called `square_multiplied_complex.grc`
+Create a file called `square_multiplied_complex.grc`:

 ```
+GUI Range

 Signal  --> Float to  ---┐
 Source      Complex      |
                          └->